mandeepsandhu/o2/README.md

 ### Storing OAuth Tokens

 O2 provides simple storage classes for writing OAuth tokens in a peristent location.
-Currently, a QSettings based backing store **O2SettingsStore** is provided in O2.
+The following storage options are available:

+#### O2SettingsStore
+A **QSettings** based backing store.
 O2SettingsStore keeps all token values in an encrypted form.
 You have to specify the encryption key to use while constructing the object:

     O2SettingsStore settings = new O2SettingsStore("myencryptionkey");
     // Set the store before starting OAuth, i.e before calling link()